 TLC evaluates recursively defined functions with a simple recursive procedure.
-If f is defined by $f[x \in S] \triangleq e$ , then TLC evaluates f[c] by evaluating ewith c substituted for x.
+If f is defined by $f[x \in S] \triangleq e$, then TLC evaluates f[c] by evaluating e with c substituted for x.
 This means that it can't handle some legal function definitions.
-For example, consider the definition of the function mr on page 69.
-It has the form $mr[n \in Nat] \triangleq e$ , where the expression mr[n] appears in e.
-To evaluate mr[3], TLC substitutes 3 for n and starts evaluating e.
-To do this, it must evaluate the subexpression mr[3], which it does by substituting 3 for nand starting to evaluate e.
-And so on.
-TLC eventually detects that it's in an infinite loop and reports an error.
+For example, consider this definition from page 68: